dataappengineer/mlops-cloud-demo/docs/README.md

 - `security_checklist.md`: Quick checklist for AWS security hygiene (MFA, key rotation, least privilege, etc.)
 - `billing_and_cost_management.md`: How to set up budgets, Free Tier usage alerts, and monitor costs
 - `resource_cleanup.md`: How to identify and clean up unused AWS resources to minimize costs
+- `cloudwatch_vs_billing_alerts.md`: When to use CloudWatch alarms vs. billing/Free Tier alerts
+- `README.md`: Overview and navigation for aws-setup docs

 ## Subfolders by Project Phase
 - `aws-setup/`: All AWS account, IAM, billing, and cost management docs